BadgeLabs/mocha-eslint/README.md

 var lint = require('mocha-eslint');

 // Array of paths to lint
-// Note: a seperate Mocha test will be run for each path var paths = [
+// Note: a seperate Mocha test will be run for each path and each file which
+// matches a glob pattern
+var paths = [
   'bin',
   'lib',
-  'tests',
+  'tests/**/*Test.js',
 ];

 // Specify style of output
 var options = {};
 options.formatter = 'compact';

-// Get the party started
+// Run the tests
 lint(paths, options);
 ```